chloe-gilligan/Gilligan_Putnam_Lab_Notebook/_posts/20240401_April_goals_log.md

 - Staged many many Astrangia samples!
 - Updated POC phys protocol text
 - Worked on creating a protocol for naming boxes
+- Read and took notes on a few papers
 - Updated weekly agenda